New Tempe Arena: Concerns

 Due to the site location, Phoenix Sky Harbor International Airport officials had expressed concerns that the Tempe Entertainment District would cause a risk for inbound and outbound aircraft.
 The City of Phoenix was also concerned that residential uses would occur within the 65 dB contour, violating a 1994 intergovernmental agreement between Tempe and Phoenix.
 In 2001, a similar roadblock prevented the Arizona Cardinals from building a stadium near Rio Salado Parkway, which resulted in them moving to Glendale in 2006 to play at the State Farm Stadium to this very day.
 Local residents have also raised concerns about the community's cost-benefit based on traffic congestion, quality of employment opportunities, and impact on adjacent neighborhoods.
 Months after the failed vote happened, the Arizona Attorney General's Office launched an investigation into the City of Tempe taxpayer funds being used to gather information on members of the public who opposed the arena effort.
-On October 15, 2024, the attorney general of Tempe discovered that city mayor Corey Woods and several councilmembers held three closed-door meetings during the months of November and December 2022 with consulting group Strategy Forty-Eight, a consulting group the council of Tempe had hired to monitor social media opposition to the arena plan.
+On October 15, 2024, the attorney general of Tempe discovered that city mayor Corey Woods and several council members held three closed-door meetings during the months of November and December 2022 with consulting group Strategy Forty-Eight, a consulting group the council of Tempe had hired to monitor social media opposition to the arena plan.
 Information revealed from an audio recording of the closed-doors meeting on December 15, 2022, had showcased Tempe officials like Woods had criticized opponents of the new arena plan by comparing the no-voters for the arena plan as an equivalent to "cave people" and equating the ringleader of the no-voters, Ron Tapscott, to a "crazy uncle".